followmyutopia/devextreme-documentation/concepts/50 React Components/20 State Management/3 Controlled Mode.md

-In [controlled mode](https://reactjs.org/docs/forms.html#controlled-components), the parent React component updates a DevExtreme component's state.
+In <a href="https://reactjs.org/docs/forms.html#controlled-components" target="_blank">controlled mode</a>, the parent React component updates a DevExtreme component's state.
 It should pass new values to the DevExtreme component via attributes, as with the `value` attribute of the `TextBox` component in the following code.

 DevExtreme components raise events that you should handle to update the parent component's state (the `onValueChanged` handler in the code below).
 These events are raised only when a user interacts with the component, not when you update an attribute value programmatically.